huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Don’t hate anyone.
 Don't insult anyone.
 Only take shots at things, not people.
+Judge yourself by action, but judge others by intention.
 Be soft on the person and hard on the problem.
 Do no harm, but take no shit and crap.
 Set boundaries.